-Daily immersion in the social network has already become an integral part of the lifestyle of modern people.
-If social media plays such a big role in people’s lives, then it is very important to realize the impact they have.
-For example, every time an entrepreneur is cracking their head about how to go global with their company through social media (by the way, you can read 5 Steps to a Successful International Digital Marketing Strategy to get a grip on this).
-It may be that a person sacrifices his mental health, well-being for the sake of online communication and is wasting his time in vain.
+Daily immersion in social networks has become an integral part of a modern lifestyle.
+If social media plays such a big role in people’s lives, then it’s important to realize the influence they have.
+For example, every time an entrepreneur is brainstorming about how to go global with their company through social media (you can read 5 Steps to a Successful International Digital Marketing Strategy to get a grip on this).
+It may be that a person sacrifices his mental health and well-being for the sake of online communication and is wasting his time in vain.
 What do scientific studies say about this?

 Since social media is a relatively “new” phenomenon, the final conclusions are still lacking.
 However, modern studies have provided quite a bit of information about what is happening with the mental health of a person under the influence of social media.

 Social networks can both cause depression and aggravate it.
 According to one small study, it was revealed that a platform such as Instagram occupies a leading place among social networks, which leads to the onset of depression.
 Therefore, most people have low self-esteem and feel envy.
 This is due to the fact, that the person begins to compare himself with others and gains a sense of deficiency and the feeling that everything in life is bad.

 According to More Research